Two dams to be removed from eastern Oregon waterway - NewsBreak

 By Alex Wittwer.
 The Observer , August 16, 2021.

-A project to remove several dams along Indian Creek near Elgin, Oregon, is underway.
+A project to remove two dams along Indian Creek near Elgin, Oregon, is underway.

 Some of the fish species this project will help are endangered, including steelhead.